lelegard/openssl-provider-leak/README.md

 providers, the program may crash because we try to call an OpenSSL function while OpenSSL is "terminated".
 We get a memory leak _and_ a crash.

 We have observed that the crash happens only with OpenSSL 3.0.
-With OpenSSL 3.2, there is no crash when we try to unload a provider after OpenSSL cleanup.
+With OpenSSL 3.2 onwards, there is no crash when we try to unload a provider after OpenSSL cleanup.
 However, the memory leak is still present and we do not know if the absence of crash is dues to a new careful check in OpenSSL or just luck.